What is Biology?

 Origins as a Field of Study

-For the very first humans, knowledge about plant and animal meant the difference between life or death.
+For the very first humans, knowledge about plants and animals meant the difference between life or death.
 As a result, cumulative knowledge about species, behaviour and anatomy were passed down for many generations.

 However, the most significant development in biological knowledge came when humans transitioned from hunters and foragers to farmers, cultivating crops and perfecting agriculture.